gfiumara/TwentyOne/README.md

 Twenty One
 ==========
-A content blocker for alcohol age gates for Safari on iOS and OS X.
+A Safari content blocker for age gates on iOS and OS X.

 Download
 --------